P-trap constantly running

 Plumbing

-The answer to 'P-trap constantly running' is that a P-trap that is constantly running or leaking is typically caused by a clogged or improperly installed drain pipe.
-The P-trap is a curved section of pipe under a sink or tub that is designed to hold water and create a seal to prevent sewer gases from entering the home.
-If the P-trap is not working correctly, it can allow water to continuously run down the drain.
+The answer to 'P-trap constantly running' is that a continuously running p-trap is usually caused by a clogged or blocked drain.
+The p-trap is the curved pipe under your sink that is designed to hold a small amount of water, creating a seal that prevents sewer gases from entering your home.
+If the drain is blocked, the water in the p-trap will continuously run down the drain, causing the issue.

 Step-by-Step Guide